Please, visit our birth planning page as well

 - Your doctor may recommend not TTC for at least 6 months

 - Nap often

 - Move gently, and as recommended (a few minutes every few hours at first)

 - Listen to your body.
 After the first week, you may be able to stretch your body out a bit more, with pelvic tilts, leg lifts and other gentle stretches.

 - Ask friends providing meals to prepare soups for easy digestion, or meals high in fiber to help with your intestinal movements.

 - Be easy on yourself, your body, and on your recovery.

-- Talk to God, your husband, and trusted mentors and friends about all of your feelings.
+- Stay connected to your spiritual beliefs, your husband, and trusted mentors and friends about all of your feelings.